 Luckily, I found 3 yards of black satin fabric in my sewing room, and of course, some leftover yellow fabric scraps from the Safety Sign Triangle Pillow project.
 Then, I did a quick search on Google to find a Batman logo to download and print.
 That’s it, I sew it up in an evening and my son has his Batman Superhero Cape to wear just before his bedtime.

 scroll ⬇️ to get the free sewing pattern & tutorial

 The teacher was surprised to see him with the Batman Superhero Cape the next morning because I did tell them that I might not be able to sew it as I was sick.
 I send him off to the bus and seeing him happily disguised himself as a Batman with his other superhero friends… It is worth all the efforts!

-This Batman Superhero Cape is great for the upcoming Halloween too as it has a cat party mask to go with.
-Hope to see you sewing it too.
+This Batman Superhero Cape is great for the upcoming Halloween too as it has a cat party mask to go with it.
+Hope to see you sewing this Batman Cape too.

-You may adapt this tutorial to sew capes for other superheroes that your kids love.
+You may adapt this tutorial to sew superheroes capes for other characters that your kids love.

 Batman in action and he is standing by for duty!!!
 Please shout if you need him!

 I sewed a cat party mask to match the batman cape by using this tutorial.
 The tutorial is using felt with interfacing as the backing but since I used satin fabric, I add another layer of satin fabric instead of the bare interfacing at the back.

 Have fun turning your kid or next-door kid into a SuperHero!